triiberg/microapidoc/README.md

 # Use it in your project

-Your main.go looks like this: usual endpoints, then the doc conf (use .env or something to make it clear what env it is)
+Your main.go looks like this: usual endpoints, then the doc conf (use .env or something to make it clear what env it is).

+* Create Gin endpoints
+* Add part between // START OF MICROAPIDOC & // END
+* When service starts, it collects annotations from the controllers and reads all pathes

 ```
 package main